Risk-Based Auto-Deleveraging: Single-Asset Isolated Margining

 The cutoff separates two regimes.
 If an account’s post-ADL leverage satisfies $\ell_i(x_i)<\ell_\beta$, then its bankruptcy threshold lies \emph{within} the CVaR tail, and additional buyback changes tail losses in an account-specific way.
 By contrast, if an account remains highly levered in the sense that $\ell_i(x_i)\ge \ell_\beta$, then the tail event relevant to $\mathrm{CVaR}_\beta$ is governed by $p_\beta$ rather than by the account-specific threshold.
 In this stressed regime the marginal $\mathrm{CVaR}_\beta$ benefit of further buyback becomes identical across all such accounts.
 Consequently, the water-filling rule remains optimal, but the objective can develop flat directions: redistributing buyback volume among stressed accounts (while preserving feasibility) leaves $\mathrm{CVaR}_\beta$ unchanged.

-A continuum of optimal allocations arises when the deleveraging budget $Q$ is insufficient to bring \emph{every} account below the cutoff $\ell_\beta$, so that multiple accounts remain in the stressed set $\{\ell_i(x_i)\ge \ell_\beta\}$.
+A continuum of optimal allocations can arise when the deleveraging budget $Q$ is insufficient to bring \emph{every} account below the cutoff $\ell_\beta$, so that multiple accounts remain in the stressed set $\{\ell_i(x_i)\ge \ell_\beta\}$.
 In that case, $\mathrm{CVaR}_\beta$ is indifferent to how buybacks are redistributed among stressed accounts, producing non-uniqueness; see Appendix~\ref{app:cvar_degeneracy} for a formal construction.